top of page

 When should I arrive for my massage therapy treatment?

 Appointments always start and end on time.
-Provided you arrive 5 minutes early, my goal is to maximize your hands-on time.
-We will also go over some home care, in most cases, so I will usually ask you to get dressed about 5 minutes before the end of our time together.
-Payments and rebooking happens after.
+I recommend you arrive 5 minutes early, so we can maximize your hands-on time.
+We will usually go over some home care exercise, so I may ask you to get dressed about 5 minutes before the end of our time together.
+Without access to cell service or wifi, I will process payments later in the day, and rebooking should be done online, at your convenience.
+I apologize for the inconvenience.

 What if I'm running late?